Alijanloo/Pdf2Table/README.md

 # Pdf2Table

-A RAG (Retrieval-Augmented Generation) application for detecting, extracting, and indexing tables from PDF documents and finally inferring on them.
+A Python library for detecting, extracting, and processing tables from PDF documents.

 ## Overview

-This project aims to provide a robust solution for extracting tabular data from PDF documents and indexing it for efficient retrieval.
-The application utilizes various technologies, including FastAPI for the web framework, Elasticsearch for indexing and searching, and LangChain for text chunking and processing.
+This project provides a robust solution for extracting tabular data from PDF documents.
+The library utilizes advanced computer vision models to detect and recognize table structures, making it easy to convert PDF tables into structured data formats.

 ## Technologies Used

-- **FastAPI**: For building the web application.
-- **Elasticsearch**: For storing and retrieving indexed data.
-- **LangChain**: For text chunking and processing.
 - **Table Transformer**: For recognizing table structures in PDF documents.
 - **PyMuPDF**: For reading PDF files.